-These caramels, topped with crushed peppermint candies, are one of many versions of kola, a kind of semisoft toffee adored all over Sweden.
+This dessert, topped with crushed peppermint candies, is one of many versions of kola, a kind of semisoft toffee adored all over Sweden.

 - 4 oz. hard peppermint candies